-Figure 11: Measuring circuit for measuring in middle and high voltage sytems without N Using star to delta conversion
+Figure 11: Measuring circuit for measuring in middle and high voltage sytems without N Using artificial midpoint

 This is the measuring circuit for measuring in middle and high voltage systems without the neutral N. You can see that there is no PE conductor.
 You just need each two transformers for voltages and currents.
-The chosen wiring should be '3+x, $U\Delta I^$ -> $U\Delta I\Delta$ ' or '3+x, $U\Delta I^$ -> U^I^ '.
+The chosen wiring should be '3+1 Channels'.